sjmf/ng2-mqtt-demo/README.md

 be tied to one library.
 Well, you live and learn.)

-This app demonstrates a more ng2-faithful way of connecting to a message queue and subscribing to messages from a message queue via MQTT, includes an MQService which subscribes to messages, and an example 'raw data' component which uses the Observable type to data-bind messages to the DOM.
+This app demonstrates a more ng2-faithful way of connecting to a message queue and subscribing to messages via MQTT.
+It includes an MQService which subscribes to messages, and an example 'raw data' component which uses the Observable type to data-bind messages to the DOM.

 ## Quick Start